The Mistress (2012 film): Background

 The film was first announced by Star Cinema in April 2012 through the longest running flagship newscast in the Philippines, TV Patrol, now dubbed as "TV Patrol 25."
 The film was directed by Olivia Lamasan and will be a John Lloyd Cruz and Bea Alonzo comeback-movie after a two years hiatus.
 Their on-screen partnership, as in films like One More Chance (2007) and Miss You Like Crazy (2010), resumes in "The Mistress".
 The film also celebrates their joint 10th Anniversary in show business.
 Described as an "imperfect love story," the film features a more daring and mature Alonzo and Cruz.

 Filming

 The film was shot on various locations.
-The Callao Cave in Peñablanca, Cagayan was closed for two days on 8 and 9 June for the shooting of the movie.
+The Callao Cave in Peñablanca, Cagayan was closed for two days on June 8 and 9 for the shooting of the movie.
 They also used various locations in the Cagayan province, especially in Tuguegarao City and the Baua Bridge in Gonzaga, Cagayan, while the beach scenes were at the Anguib Beach and "Boracay of the North" in Santa Ana, Cagayan.
-Release date is 12 September 2012 in theatres nationwide.
+Release date is September 12, 2012, in theatres nationwide.